mindfuucker/docker-caddy-l4/README.md

-Project Conncept: a TCP/UDP app for Caddy
+Project Concept: a TCP/UDP app for Caddy
 =======================================

 **Project Conncept** is an experimental layer 4 app for Caddy.
 It facilitates composable handling of raw TCP/UDP connections based on properties of the connection or the beginning of the stream.